Jackbaude/STARK/README.md

 # STARK
 **Starlink Testing of Application and Radio Ku-band**

+## Purpose

+The purpose of **STARK** is to conduct integrated testing and analysis of Starlink communications using both physical-layer (Ku-band radio) measurements and application-layer network performance.
+Specifically, **STARK** aims to evaluate:

+- **Ku-band radio signal quality** (PHY layer)
+- **gRPC communication performance**
+- **Network throughput** using iPerf

+These measurements help to assess Starlink's performance in real-world conditions, contributing to the optimization of next-gen satellite communication systems.

 ## Hardware Setup

 Ensure the following hardware components are set up properly: